Woww2711/RAG_WITH_GEMINI/README.md

 20. We subtract the `chunk_values` by a value called `irrelevant_chunk_penalty`, `0.2` seems to work well empirically.
 This will make the value of irrelevant chunks to a negative number, while keeping the values of relevant chunks positive.
 21. The nested for loop is just a demonstration of how things would look like under the hood.
 In practical, large scale scenarios, more optimized and efficient method will be used.
 22. Try to find the most suitable `overall_max_length`.
 The size of the final retrieved chunks of document will greatly be affected by the parameter `overall_max_length`.
 It acts like a limit for how much context can be passed into the LLM.
 Having this under control means that having cost and latency under control.

+## 10 - Context Enrichment Window
+23. In basic RAG, user inputs a query, the retriever outputs a chunk(`k = 1`) that is relevant to the query, this chunk will have an index `n`.
+When using context enrichment window, we can specify a new parameter called `num_neighbor`, instead of retrieving only chunk with index `n`, the retriever will expand, or enrich the context by also including chunks that have index between `n - num_neighbor` and `n + num_neighbor`.
+For example, `num_neighbor = 1`, chunk with index `5` was chosen by the retriever, then the final context would be chunk `4,5,6`.
+24. **RecursiveCharacterTextSplitter** contains 2 methods: `split_documents` and `split_text`
+- **split_documents:** takes in a list of `Document` objects, outputs a list of `Document` objects that is splitted into smaller parts, and **retains the metadata**
+- **split_text:** takes in a string, returns a list of strings splitted from the original string, and **does not include metadata**

+    In other word, split_documents should be considered first rather that split_text, unless you have other uses for it.
+25. chunk_overlap should not be set to 0, this ensures that contents and ideas are not corrupted between splitted chunks.
+Also, modern LLMs can easily handle these overlapped chunks without sacrificing quality.